Group Reports allow you to generate aggregated feedback across multiple subjects.

 - Additional projects can be added to combine data across multiple assessments

-- Comparing results across different groups or time periods
+- Comparing results across different groups, departments, or time periods

 - Creating broader organizational reports

-You can skip this step if you only want to report on the current project.
+You can skip this step if you only want to generate a report based on the current project.

 Step 2: Subject Criteria (Optional)